Skip to content

 if runs is None:

-unique_tasks = {src.task for src in data_sources.values()}
+unique_tasks = {ms.task for ms in models}

 if mlenergy_data_dir: